openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 this change, the translations files will move to their own repository.
 As we deprecate the old translations files, the relevant deployment tooling will need to be updated to pull down the translations from the new repository as a part of the deployment process.
-This will impact both the old Ansible based tooling as well as any new docker based tooling.
+This will impact both the old Ansible based tooling as well as any new Docker based tooling.

 Impact on Developers